logzio/documentation/docs/shipping/AWS/aws-s3-bucket.md

   To guarantee successful file upload, make sure that the size of each log file does not exceed 50 MB.

-### Which shipping method is right for you

-* If your data is organized in alphabetical order, you should opt for the [S3 fetcher](#shipping-logs-via-s3-fetcher).
-Logz.io operates this fetcher on our end, directly accessing your S3 to retrieve the data.

-* If your data is not organized in alphabetical order, use the [S3 hook](#shipping-logs-via-s3-hook).
-This approach requires deploying a Lambda function within your environment to manage the process.

-### Shipping logs via S3 Fetcher

 #### Configure Logz.io to fetch logs from an S3 bucket

 ##### Add a new S3 bucket using the dedicated Logz.io configuration wizard